SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 (ignoring any .gitignore files)

 ## makefiles
-In the sPynnaker repository makefiles have been moved into a seperate makefiles directory.
+Each root makefile is now at the same level as their src directory or in a makefile directoy parallel to their src directory.

 ## modified_src
 This is where the make files will place the converted c files.